-These two statements report CCCERA's net position restricted for pensions and is one way to measure the plan's financial position.
+These two statements report CCCERA's net position restricted for benefits and is one way to measure the pension plan's financial position.
 Over time, increases and decreases in CCCERA's net position are indicators of whether its financial position is improving or deteriorating.
 Other factors, such as market conditions, should be considered in measuring CCCERA's overall financial position.
-The increase in CCCERA's fiduciary net position for the year ended

-December 31, 2017, was 12.8%.
-This increase is due primarily to investment returns generated as well as contributions received.
-CCCERA's total fund return was 14.2% for the year ending December 31, 2017.
-CCCERA's Statement of Fiduciary Net Position and Statement of Changes in Fiduciary Net Position appear on pages 28 and 29.
+The decrease in CCCERA's fiduciary net position for the year ended December 31, 2018, was 2.9%.
+This decrease is due primarily to negative investment returns, although employer and member contributions received were higher than last year.
+CCCERA's total portfolio return was -2.7%, net of investment manager fees, for the year ending December 31, 2018.
+CCCERA's Statement of Fiduciary Net Position and Statement of Changes in Fiduciary Net Position appear on pages 32 and 33.

 Notes to the Financial Statements provide additional information that is essential to a full understanding of the data provided in the financial statements.
 The notes provide detailed discussion of key policies, programs, and activities that occurred during the year.
-Asset allocation, the long-term expected rate of return, discount rate, key actuarial assumptions, and the Schedule of Net Pension Liability based on GASB 67 are also included in this section.
-Notes to the Financial Statements appear on page 30.
+Asset allocation, the long-term expected rate of return, discount rate, key actuarial assumptions, and the Schedule of Net Pension Liability based on GASB 67 and GASB 74 for OPEB are also included in this section.
+Notes to the Financial Statements appear on pages 34 through 61.